philmayes/midi_maker/DOCS.md

 You can also use longform variants, e.g. `quarter` instead of `q`.
 See **Data Formats** : **Durations**.
 The default rhythm for all styles is `q,q,q,q`.
 Use these rhythms in compositions with `rhythm voices=vname1,vname2... rhythms=rname1,rname2...`

+A `rhythm` definition is used by the `rhythm` performance commnd, see below.

 ### tune
 Format: `tune name=tname notes=note1,note2...`